cloudmesh-community/book/chapters/pi/sd-card.md

 suitable for burning hundreds of SD cards as we would need for a cluster consisting out of many PI's.

-### OSX
+### macOS

-First, we assume you have Etcher installed on your OSX machine
+First, we assume you have Etcher installed on your macOS machine

 * You just need to download Etcher and install it.
 YOU can find the program at
   <https://etcher.io/>